grayghostvisuals/practice-git/README.md

 Add the file you wish to place in the working tree

-``git commit -m 'the message goes here for the commit' this will commit the files from your working tree and stage them for pushing to your remote reposity.
+``git commit -m 'the message goes here for the commit' Commits the files from your working tree and stages them for your remote reposity.
-Think of this as a theater stage where the commits are the actors we're watching.
+Think of this 'stage' if you will, as a theater stage where the commits are the actors we're watching.

 ``git rebase``
 Rebase allows you to [easily change a series of commits, reordering, editing, or squashing commits together into a single commit](https://help.github.com/articles/interactive-rebase).